netspooky/BGGP/2021/README.md

 This page will be updated as writeups and other resources come in!

+Each file mentioned is included in this repo.
+Score files are in PNG and ANS format.
+Every entry was marked up to detail the various file overlays and other tricks done.

 # Category 1
 Category 1 files aim to be the smallest polyglot of a given combination of files that returns or prints the value "2".